ask-dave/.github/profile/README.md

 ## Ask Dave

+> [!NOTE]
+> I'll probably delete this, a monorepo seems easier

 This is a hobby project, with the goal of creating a (mostly) usable search engine from scratch

-This has been imported from a monorepo, which i was using for around 2 weeks before github actions finally drove me insane (and i haven't even released anything yet)

 It is mainly written in go, with the frontend in vuejs (This is my first time using go, so my code may be a bit dodgy)